nxskok/pasias/docs/02-reading-in.md

 warehouse to send a shipment to, so the decision must be based on `size`.

+In the place where I got these data, it said "larger shipments are sent to Warehouse B, since this warehouse has specialized equipment that provides greater economies of scale for larger shipments".
+That
-In the place where I got these data, it said ``larger shipments are sent to Warehouse B, since this warehouse has specialized equipment that provides greater economies of scale for larger shipments''.
-That is to say, very large shipments are more expensive to handle, but not as expensive as you might think.\endnote{This is the same idea that it costs more to ride the GO bus from UTSC to York U than it does to ride from UTSC to Scarborough Town, but if you work out how much it costs per kilometre, the longer journey costs less per km.
-As of when I'm writing this, \$5.30 for the 7.2 km to Scarborough Town and
+is to say, very large shipments are more expensive to handle, but not as expensive as you might think.
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">This is the same idea that it  costs more to ride the GO bus from UTSC to York U than it does to  ride from UTSC to Scarborough Town, but if you work out how much it  costs per kilometre, the longer journey costs less per km.
+As of  when I'm writing this, $5.30 for the 7.2 km to Scarborough Town and  $6.75 for the 38 km to York.
+That's quite an economy of scale,  isn't it?</span>
-\$6.75 for the 38 km to York.
-That's quite an economy of scale, isn't it?} That makes sense with our scatterplot, because the *slope* for larger shipments is less than for smaller shipments.
+That makes sense with our scatterplot, because the *slope* for larger shipments is less than for smaller shipments.

 When we get to regression later, we'll see what happens if we fit a